Philosophy (PHL)

 Moral argument and bases of moral decision.
 Discussion of such issues as sexuality, career and professional ethics, environmental responsibility, individual conscience and authority, abortion, suicide, and war.
 Prior completion of PHL 131 is recommended.

 PHL 321.
-Problems of Metaphysics and Knowledge.
+Being and Knowing.
 (3)

 Critical examination of the nature of reality and our knowledge of it.
 Sample topics include relation of mind to body, freedom and determinism, whether the world is fundamentally material or mental, nature and extent of our knowledge of the world.
+CAS-B.

 Prerequisite: at least one prior class in philosophy or permission of the instructor.